joshbav/scaler/README.md

 WHAT IT DOES

-A new app definition .json file is created (/tmp/new-app-definition.json) from a template file that is specific to the app (testapp.template.json) and the container name.
+A new app definition file is created (/tmp/new-app-definition.json) from a template file that is specific to the app (testapp.template.json) and the provided container name.
-Three new DC/OS Job definitions will be created from the new app definiton, using a job template (deploy-canary-job.template.json):
+Three new DC/OS Job definitions will be created from the new app definition, using a job template (deploy-canary-job.template.json):

-/tmp/deploy-$APP_NAME-canary.json
+/tmp/deploy-appname-canary.json

-/tmp/rollout-$APP_NAME-canary.json
+/tmp/rollout-appname-canary.json

-/tmp/rollback-$APP_NAME-canary.json
+/tmp/rollback-appname-canary.json

-Any jobs with these names that alredy exist are stopped and removed.
+Any jobs with these names that already exist are stopped and removed.
 Then the three jobs are added.

-The deploy-app-template job is ready to be ran.
-It will create just one instance of the new container, and scale down by 1 the existing matching app of the blue green pair (per HAPROXY labels in the app definitions).
+The deploy-appname-template job is ready to be ran.
+It will create just one instance of the new container, and scale down by 1 the existing matching app of the blue green pair.

 The canary instance is then tested.

-If successful, the rollout-testapp-canary job would be ran.
+If successful, the rollout-appname-canary job would be ran.
 It will scale down the existing matching app one instance at a time, while the new canary version is scaled up one instance at a time.

-However if the new canary instance was not successful, the rollback-testapp-canary job is utilized, which terminates the canary instance, removes the app definition from Services/Marathon, and scales up the existing app by one instance, returing it to its original instance count.
+However, if the new canary instance was not successful, the rollback-appname-canary job is utilized, which terminates the canary instance, removes the app definition from DC/OS Services (aka Marathon), and scales up the existing app by one instance, returning it to its original instance count.

 During each of the above scaling events, marathon-lb's zero downtime script (zdd.py) is utilized to achieve connection draining.
 It is documented at: https://github.com/mesosphere/marathon-lb#zero-downtime-deployments

-The DC/OS Enterprise Edition CLI is used by this script,  the user must be logged in already when running deploy-canary.sh
+The DC/OS Enterprise Edition CLI is used by this script, you must be logged in already when running deploy-canary.sh

-This is a version 0.1 product.
+This is the first version of this script.

 # TRY IT OUT